Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Introduction

-Finally, there is the algorithmic perspective, which is the focus of this paper.
+Additionally, there is the algorithmic perspective, which is the focus of this paper.
 Usually algorithms are analyzed by proving worst-case running times.
 Though this is the strongest possible performance guarantee, it is rather pessimistic as practical instances rarely resemble worst-case instances.
-Techniques leading to a more realistic analysis include parameterized or average case complexity.
+Techniques leading to a more realistic analysis include parameterized or average-case complexity.
 The latter is based on the assumption that instances are drawn from a certain probability distribution.
-Thus, its explanatory power depends on how realistic the distribution is.
-For hyperbolic random graphs, the maximum clique can be computed in polynomial time~\cite{Blaesius2017}, and there are several algorithmic results based on the fact that hyperbolic random graphs have sublinear tree width~\cite{blsius_et_al:LIPIcs:2016:6366}.
-Moreover, there is a compression algorithm that can store a hyperbolic random graph using on $O(n)$ bits in expectation~\cite{bkl-sgirglt-17,p-rgmcs-14}.
-Finally, a close approximation of the shortest path between two nodes can be found using greedy routing, which visits only $\mathcal{O}(\log \log n)$ nodes for most start-destination pairs~\cite{Bringmann:2017:GRA:3087801.3087829}.
-The downside of all these algorithms is that they need to know the underlying geometry, i.e., the coordinates of each vertex.
-Unfortunately, this is a rather unrealistic assumption for real-world networks.
-To the best of our knowledge, we present the first analysis of an algorithm on hyperbolic random graphs that is oblivious to the underlying geometry.
+For hyperbolic random graphs, the maximum clique, as well as the minimum vertex cover can be computed in polynomial time~\cite{bfk-chrg-17, bffk-svcpt-20}, and there are several algorithmic results based on the fact that hyperbolic random graphs have sublinear tree width~\cite{bfk-hrg-16}.
+Moreover, there is a compression algorithm that can store a hyperbolic random graph using $\mathcal{O}(n)$ bits in expectation~\cite{bkl-sgirglt-17,p-rgmcs-14}.
+Finally, a close approximation of the shortest path between two vertices can be found using greedy routing, which visits only $\mathcal{O}(\log \log n)$ vertices for most start--destination pairs~\cite{bkl-graswp-17}.
+The downside of most of these algorithms is that they need to know the underlying geometry, i.e., the coordinates of each vertex, which is a rather unrealistic assumption for real-world networks.
+In contrast to that, we analyze an algorithm that is oblivious to the underlying geometry.